Srinjoy2004/ConversAIlabs-Assignmentts/README.md

-# 🤖 Vapi Assistant Creator API
+# 🤖 Unified Agent Creator API – A single wrapper API to create conversational agents across multiple platforms like Vapi and Retell.

 This project provides a simple Flask-based REST API for creating AI assistants using **Vapi** and **Retell** providers.
 It integrates both platforms to enable dynamic assistant generation with a single API endpoint.